tylerrobbins5678/notepad/README.md

 # notepad
-a simple project demonstrating file IO with a notepad tool
+A simple project developed to take, modify, and delete notes.